ComputationalRadiationPhysics/picongpu/USAGE.rst

 Changing or initially adding those requires a compile.

 In this step you can optimize the simulation for the specific hardware you want to run on.
-By default, we compile for Nvidia GPUs with CUDA targeting the oldest compatible `architecture <https://developer.nvidia.com/cuda-gpus>`_.
+By default, we compile for Nvidia GPUs with the CUDA backend, targeting the oldest compatible `architecture <https://developer.nvidia.com/cuda-gpus>`_.

 .. code-block:: bash
    :emphasize-lines: 1